Wisc-HCI/lively/README.md

 ## Deploy to GitHub Page

-To deploy, run `yarn deploy` from the `main` branch.
-We will need to redeploy everytime we make new changes to the documentataion.
+To deploy, run `yarn deploy` from the `main` branch in the `docs` directory.
+We will need to redeploy every time we make new changes to the documentataion.

 **Javascript Instructions**